When to vaccinate your puppy?

 The primary vaccinations for puppies helps to overcome the remaining anti-body protection that they still have from their mothers and ensures reliable protection at an early age.
 The first vaccination is usually given at 8 weeks old, followed by a second two to four weeks later (no earlier than 10 weeks old), allowing for an early socialisation programme.
 At the second vaccination appointment we will provide you with your certificate of vaccination.

-MyVets recommends that yearly boosters are obtained to ensure immunisation is up to date.
+MyVets in Dublin recommends that yearly boosters are obtained to ensure immunisation is up to date.